dolisss/POV-policies/README.md

-# Demo-policies
-Contains all the policies for demo and the polices are applied to hyverno-test namespace
+# Contains the policies for demo and the polices are applied to kyverno-test namespace